vincentarelbundock/Rdatasets/doc/stevedata/rst/clemson_temps.rst

 Details
 ~~~~~~~

 Data obtained from NOAA, via the rnoaa package.
+The station identifier
+is ``GHCND:USC00381770`` for added context.